radiantlogic-v8/documentation-new/documentation/data-analysis-guide/01-introduction.md

 The Identity Data Analysis tool generates a report for each of your data sources.
 These reports give you a glimpse of your existing data and provide insight on the quality of your data and what is available for you to use for correlation logic.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - You can also choose to mount virtual views from each of your data sources below a global root naming context in RadiantOne and point the Identity Data Analysis tool to this location to perform a single analysis/report from all of your sources at once.
-This helps you detect attribute uniqueness and statistics across heterogeneous data sources.**
+>You can also choose to mount virtual views from each of your data sources below a global root naming context in RadiantOne and point the Identity Data Analysis tool to this location to perform a single analysis/report from all of your sources at once.
+This helps you detect attribute uniqueness and statistics across heterogeneous data sources.